Wave propagation through an elastically-asymmetric architected material: Energy-absorbing properties

-The high-frequency cascades emerging in annihilation of tensile and compressive waves present a powerful dissipative and filtering mechanism.
-To test its properties we analyse the energy passing through the bi-modulus section(s) as a function of its length and forcing frequency $\omega_0$.
-The injected energy is computed as the work of the imposed force $E_{\mbox{ in}} = \int_0^T f(t) u_{,t}dt/2$~\footnote{The factor $1/2$ appears here since only a half of the energy goes towards the bi-modulus section, the other part goes to the left towards the absorbing layer.}, where $T$ is the forcing time.
-The transmitted energy is computed right after the bi-modulus section(s) [see detector in Fig.~\ref{fig:0}(c,d)] as accumulated energy $E_{\mbox{ out}}$ passing through a single elemental volume $ E_{\mbox{ out}}=\int_{T_1}^{T_2} [ E_{k,t}+E_{p,t} ] dt, $ where $E_{k,t},E_{p,t}$ are the power of kinetic and potential energies, respectively.
-The time interval $[T_1,T_2]$ is chosen such to grasp all waves and most of reflections excited by the incident signal.
+The high-frequency cascades emerging in annihilation of tensile and compressive waves present a powerful dissipative or energy-absorbing mechanism.
+To test its properties we analyse the energy passing through the bimodular segment(s) as a function of its length and forcing frequency $\omega_0$.
+The injected energy is computed as the work of the forcing

+where $T$ is the forcing time.
+The factor $1/2$ appears here since only a half of the energy goes towards the bimodular segment, the other part goes to the left towards the absorbing layer.
+The transmitted energy $W_{\mbox{ out}}$ is computed right after the bimodular segment(s) (see detectors in Fig.~\ref{fig:0}); it is computed as the energy passing through a point $x_d$ and computed as:

+where $A$ is the area of the section, $c_0$ is the wave velocity in the symmetric segment and $x_d$ is the location of the detector.
+The time interval $[0,T_{\text{sim}}]$ spans the entire duration of the simulation to grasp all waves and most of reflections excited by incident waves.
 Because of the absorbing layer on the far-right end of the structure, the energy integrated over time is equal to the energy passed from left to right within the given time interval.
+The calculation of the injected energy $W_{\mbox{ in}}$ is also verified by the same calculations for a detector located prior to the bimodular segment(s), which slightly differ from the accurate Eq.~\eqref{eq:inject}, because Eq.~\eqref{eq:out} accounts for the reflected waves from the interfaces.